-- (i) Details and calculations prepared which clearly indicate any impact on adjacent area or catchment that the proposed infrastructure may have; and - (j) Operations and maintenance guidelines for any water quantity and or quality control structures/facilities shall be submitted to the TA for design approval along with other documents.
+- (h) Details and calculations prepared which demonstrate that agreed levels of service will be maintained.
+All applications to develop within a flood plain shall be supported by detailed calculations and plans to determine the floodplain boundaries and building floor levels to meet the freeboard requirements in 4.3.5.2; - (i) Details and calculations prepared which clearly indicate any impact on adjacent area or catchment that the proposed infrastructure may have; and - (j) Operations and maintenance guidelines for any water quantity and or quality control structures/facilities shall be submitted to the TA for design approval along with other documents.
 The guidelines should describe the design objectives of the structure/facility, describe all major features, explain operations such as recommended means of sediment removal and disposal, identify key design criteria, and identify on-going management and maintenance requirements such as plant establishment, vegetation control, and nuisance control.